PABCon/utina/docs/guides/princing component.md

 #### Create a New Service:

-1.On the Utina homepage, go to Configuration  Pricing  Service and click on it.
+1. On the Utina homepage, go to Configuration  Pricing  Service and click on it.

 ![](../../assets/63.png)